nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Here, let us take a quick walk-through on how to add a new task.

-Suppose we have a new task called `Create PR`.
+Suppose we have a new task called "Create PR".

 Enter the command `add task "Create PR"`.

-If done successfully, a new task with the name `Create PR` will be added to the task list in [current team section](#current-team-section) as shown below.
+If done successfully, a new task with the name "Create PR" will be added to the task list in [current team section](#current-team-section) as shown below.

 You may optionally specify a deadline and assignees for this command using `-d <TASK_DEADLINE>` and